Himyo/Buildy/README.md

 A little explanation:
 - First thing first!
 The branch you'll probably be on is develop but just in case we'll move our current position to it.

 - Next, we're pulling the possible change added to the remote version of develop.
-This will reduce the chance of us [having to rebase our branch](#Rebase-a-branch) later.
+This will reduce the chance of us having conflit and [having to rebase our branch](#Rebase-a-branch) later.

 - Next, we're creating our new branch.
 This branch only exist on our computer for now.